FeudalDiana/Portfolio/index.md

 Responsible for aiding the starting up of the group and the creating of new innovative systems it uses to operate.
 Leading the direction of the games and community.

 **Notable contributions include:**
-- Setting up a new combat system involving complex animations, networking and exploit prevention.
+- Setting up a new combat system involving complex animations, networking and exploit prevention;
 - Making core systems such as the datastore, inventory and economy.

 <div style="display: flex; gap: 1em; justify-content: center; margin-bottom: 1em; flex-wrap: wrap">